 The winner is recognized during the annual conference with a plaque and a monetary award.
 The winner also receives free registration to the following year's annual conference.
 The award is sponsored by ABC member Peter D. Cardon.

 The achievements that this award will honor should involve service learning, community service, engaged learning, or some other type of activity that promotes social awareness and the spirit of inclusion.
-There are many possible constituencies who could be involved in these types of contributions: students in a class or directed study; students in clubs or participating in co-curricular activities; university faculty and administrators involved in curriculum change; consultants who broaden clients' perspectives; or employees coming together to benefit others outside the typical constraints of their jobs.
+There are many possible constituencies who could be involved in these types of contributions: students in a class or directed study, students in clubs or participating in co-curricular activities, university faculty and administrators involved in curriculum change, consultants who broaden clients' perspectives, or employees coming together to benefit others outside the typical constraints of their jobs.

 The work or project should demonstrate the core values of partnership.
 The participants should learn about and benefit one another.
-There should be a continual analysis, evaluation, feedback loop during the partnership, which can be a fixed or ongoing collaboration.
+There should be a continual analysis, evaluation, and feedback loop during the partnership, which can be a fixed or ongoing collaboration.

-To be considered for this award, people should submit a short (no more than 1,000 words) description of the project that includes the non-dominant community served, the type of partnership created, any of the many possible types of applied learning involved, the change effected, some of the issues learned, and any plans for moving forward.
+To be considered, submit a project description (no more than 1000 words) that includes the non-dominant community served, the type of partnership created, any of the many possible types of applied learning involved, the change effected, some of the issues learned, and any plans for moving forward.